-Leasehold improvements five years

-Computer hardware and office equipment three to eight years
+Leasehold improvements Computer hardware and office equipment Motor vehicles five years three to eight years four years

-Motor vehicles four years

 The residual values, useful lives and depreciation methods are reviewed, and adjusted if appropriate, at each reporting date.

 Leasehold improvements are depreciated over the unexpired period of the lease or the estimated useful life of the assets, whichever is shorter.